 The laboratory provides general statistical consulting to researchers from every college at the University.
-Conducting approximately 1000 consulting sessions each year, consultants offer advice ranging from the planning and design of experiments to the analysis and interpretation of experimental results.
+Conducting approximately 1,000 consulting sessions each year, consultants offer advice ranging from the planning and design of experiments to the analysis and interpretation of experimental results.
 There is no charge to CSU faculty, staff and graduate students for general consultation.
-Please see Statistical Laboratory Policies below.
-Call 491-5268 to schedule appointments.
+We do not consult on material or assignments related to courses, please discuss with your instructor, see Statistical Laboratory Policies below.

 Faculty consultants are:

 General consulting and bioinformatics, microarray analysis, proteomics

 *The Walk-in lab is closed for Spring Break 3/12-3/16/18

 January 29- April 27